 Fees associated with exchange withdrawal will be assessed per the program withdrawal and refund policy (see GEO website).

 International students (with an F-1 student visa) are required to consult with the international student advisor BEFORE filing for withdrawal with CASA, regarding visa implications of withdrawing.
-Without receiving timely advisement from the international student advisor, the student risks jeopardizing their student visa status and lawful presence in the U.S. The advisor is located in the multicultural and international student services office in the Lebrón-Wiggins-Pran Cultural Center.
+Without receiving timely advisement from the international student advisor, the student risks jeopardizing their student visa status and lawful presence in the U.S. The advisor is located in the international student services, Merrill Student Life.